ixa-ehu/ixa-pipe-tok/README.md

     + kafversion: specify the KAF version as parameter
     + eval: evaluate a tokenizer with respect to a tokenized gold standard.
-The input gold standard needs to be in conll (one token per line, two newlines to separate tokens) or in oneline (tokenized text with one sentence per line) formats.
+The input gold standard needs to be in conll (one token per line, two newlines to separate sentences) or in oneline (tokenized text with one sentence per line) formats.

 The IxaPipeTokenizer (not the WhiteSpaceTokenizer) also provides normalization functions